Skip to main content

 What facilities are available to transgender individuals?

 Any member of the Loyola community may use the facilities that best match their gender identity, including restrooms, locker rooms, and residence halls.
-Bathrooms in ALANA Services are all gender neutral, with a unique six individual stall layout.
+Bathrooms in ALANA Services and the Fernandez Center are all gender neutral, with an individual stall layout.
 In addition, Loyola has designated any single-use facility with inclusive “all-gender” signage.
 If you locate any single-use facilities that are incorrectly signed, please contact Facilities Management.

 What training is available to foster LGBTQ+ awareness and inclusion?